slinkp/inheritance_talk/slides.rst

 .. note::

-  With inheritance, when you look at a method call, the place where that method is defined is implicit.

-  If you want to know where it's defined, you have to go hunting for it.
-  When self.foo() calls self.bar() calls self.baz() calls self.fleem()
+  With inheritance, when you see a method being called, and you want to understand what's going on, you have to mentally envision the inheritance graph and figure out which class defines the version that's actually getting called.

-  and each of those could be defined in any or all of 12 classes, you find yourself bouncing up and down through the inheritance tree looking for these method definitions.
-If any are overridden, you have to also reconstruct Python's method resolution order in your head, or find a tool to do it for you.
+  Since subclasses can call methods defined in superclasses, and superclasses can also call methods that overridden or even only defined in subclasses, you have to go hunting by bouncing up and down through the inheritance tree looking for these method definitions.

-  State - instance state, typically attribute assignments - is even worse, because it can happen on literally any line.
-So you have to grep and and then trace upward to see if you're in a relevant method.
+  State - instance state, typically attribute assignments - is even worse, because it can change on literally any line.

   Multiple inheritance makes it even more fun - it's not like being a yo-yo, it's like being a pinball and bouncing all over the place.
+  You have to reconstruct Python's method resolution order in your head, or find a tool to do it for you.

 ----